 2to signify the best cyclic scoring peptide (ditto)

-seq_res_num is the sequential residue numbers for this chain (as opposed to author numbering)
+seq_res_num is the sequential residue number in a chain of the first peptide position (as opposed to author numbering)

 peptide_interface_scoreis the ΔΔGApepB